hannobraun/caterpillar/README.md

   running program, instead of having to restart to test your changes.
 This is the core concept that is being explored.
 - All **code is stored in text files**.
-Previous prototypes followed the approach of using a parsed/analyzed form of the code its canonical representation.
+Previous prototypes followed the approach of using a parsed/analyzed form of the code as its canonical representation.
 This has many advantages that I'd like to explore in the future, but requires too much custom infrastructure to be viable.
 - A language that is **unapologetically dynamic**.
 Interpreted, dynamically